Documentation Index

 Select an Identity Provider for SSO configuration, highlighting ADFS option prominently.

-1. On the Configure the Service Provider (SP) page, select SAML radio button as the protocol.
+1. On the Configure the Service Provider (SP) page, select the SAML radio button as the protocol.

 2. A set of parameters will be displayed to complete the SAML configuration in ADFS.